The compressed word problem in relatively hyperbolic groups: Background on straight line programs

 We say that the \tcslp (or \tslp) $\cT$ is {\em $\nf$-reduced} if for every variable $A$ the word $\val_{\cT}(A)$ is $\nf$-reduced; that is $\nf(\val_{\cT}(A)) = \val_{\cT}(A)$.

-In Section~\ref{sec:convert} we shall prove Theorem~\ref{thm:convert} that, given a \tcslp $\cT$ over a suitably chosen generating set $\Sigma$ of a group that is hyperbolic relative to a collection of free abelian subgroups (and which satisfies suitable conditions relating to the `splitting of components', explained in Definition~\ref{def:split}), we can, in time that is a polynomial function of $|\cT|$ (depending on $\JJ_\cT$), compute an \slp $\cG$ with $\val(\mathcal{T}) = \val(\mathcal{G})$.
+In Section~\ref{sec:convert} we shall prove Theorem~\ref{thm:convert} that, given a \tcslp $\cT$ over a suitably chosen generating set $\Sigma$ of a group that is hyperbolic relative to a collection of free abelian subgroups (and which satisfies suitable conditions relating to the `splitting of components', explained in Definition~\ref{def:split}), we can, in time that is a polynomial function of $|\cT|$ (depending on $\JJ_\cT$), compute an \slp $\cG$ with $\val(\cT) = \val(\cG)$.
 This result will be a vital component of our main result.
+Its proof will require the following generalisation of Proposition~\ref{prop:slp_results}\,(ii) to $\nf$-reduced \tcslp\,s.